 Submit the Student Speaker Award application form along with the following:

-- text of the speech you would like to deliver at Commencement if you’re selected
+- Text of the speech you would like to deliver at Commencement if you are selected

 All materials are to be submitted in one complete application.
 Late or incomplete submissions will not be considered.

-- Up to 3 finalists for each ceremony will be selected and may be contacted by the committee for follow-up questions.
+- Up to three finalists for each ceremony will be selected and may be contacted by the committee for follow-up questions

 - The committee will select the graduate and undergraduate student speakers